markgandolfo1/File-System-Simulation/Studio19/Studio19/ReadMe.txt

 4. Delegation helps prevent one class from taking on too much responsibility by assigning duties to other classes.
 The visitor pattern uses delegation in that it pushes off the display functionality to a separate class, AbstractVisitor, rather than forcing AbstractFile to be responsible for it - AbstractFile already had enough duties, and incorporating a display functionality would clutter the interface.
-Now, the codehas much been readability and functionality.
+Now, the code has much been readability and functionality.

 5. If we were to add a new concrete file type that should be visitable, we would have to override the accept function in the new concrete file object's cpp.
 Additionally, we would have to add a new visit_<file_type> function for every new concrete object in the